Dutch grammar

 This article outlines the grammar of the Dutch language, which shares strong similarities with German grammar and also, to a lesser degree, with English grammar.

 Preliminary considerations

 Vowel length is indicated in Dutch spelling using a combination of double vowels and double consonants.
 Changes from single to double letters are common when discussing Dutch grammar, but they are entirely predictable once one knows how the spelling rules work.
-This means that the spelling alternations do not form part of the grammar, and they are not discussed here.
+That means that the spelling alternations do not form part of the grammar, and they are not discussed here.
 For more information, see Dutch orthography.

 Word order

 Dutch word order is underlyingly SOV (subject–object–verb).
 There is an additional rule called V2 in main clauses, which moves the finite (inflected for subject) verb into the second position in the sentence.
-Because of this, sentences with only one verb appear with SVO (subject–verb–object) or VSO (verb–subject–object) order.
+That makes sentences with only one verb appear with SVO (subject–verb–object) or VSO (verb–subject–object) order.